Jeunese/jeunese.github.io/docs/overview.md

 3. **Feedback.** IX provides feedback on the prototype and asks any outstanding questions for information, confirmation, or clarification.
 Where multiple approaches to on-screen content are possible, IX provides clear options and preferences.
 4. **Review.** PD incorporates IX feedback and reviews the completed prototypes with the PM for approval.
 5. **"Ready for Implementation" (RFI).** PD completes the design, which is approved by the PM for implementation by Engineering.
-	-  Depending on priorities and Engineering bandwidth, the design may or may not be implemented.
+	-  Depending on priorities and Engineering bandwidth, the design might or might not be implemented.
 	-  IX might start drafting documentation for these designs.